-JT4 has a unique opportunity to work side-by-side with the 25th Space Range Squadron (25 SRS) located at Schriever Air Force Base, Colorado, where we support the Space Test and Training Range (STTR) and the United States Space Force (USSF).
+JT4 has a unique opportunity to work side-by-side with the 25th Space Range Squadron (25 SRS) located at Schriever Space Force Base, Colorado, where we support the National Space Test and Training Complex (NSTTC) and the United States Space Force (USSF).
 We develop space range environments that assist our Warfighters in developing their capabilities and mission effectiveness in a safe training environment.
 Space capabilities are continuously evolving, requiring our team to seek improvements in our capabilities and procedures to ensure the U.S. remains relevant when preparing to fight in the space domain.

-The JT4 team supporting the STTR is responsible for planning, scheduling, integrating, maintaining and operating the range in a safe and secure manner.
-STTR operations require the development of target and threat models and simulations.
-JT4 also helps enable STTR to provide its customer base with an environment in which they can train and exercise operational systems, as well as develop capabilities to test new or improved space control technologies.
+The JT4 team supporting the NSTTC is responsible for planning, scheduling, integrating, maintaining and operating the range in a safe and secure manner.
+NSTTC operations require the development of target and threat models and simulations.
+JT4 also helps enable NSTTC to provide its customer base with an environment in which they can train and exercise operational systems, as well as develop capabilities to test new or improved space control technologies.

 The U.S. Space Force